 Privacy

 When married to a narc, there is no such thing as privacy - not while bathing, not while using the restroom, not while praying… never.
 Imagine over the years, feeling like he is mocking you at every turn, hearing criticism every time he opens his mouth.
 Knowing that he won’t knock and ask to enter, he will just barge in at will.
 Yes.
 That becomes normal.
 After my narc moved out, he continued to do so.
 I woke one morning with him standing in my bedroom, asking me why I was still in bed.
 On another morning, I stepped out of the shower to find him standing there.
 On another early morning, while I sat on my couch reading and writing, he walked into the back door without considering knocking.
-At least he hasn’t walked into the bathroom on me since leaving.
+Mutual respect and privacy are necessary for sanity.
+There are times when yes, individuals just need it.

 Often, it feels like you are in the middle of some horrible game.
 The narc will feign an interest in your desires or preferences, and then will do or purchase the exact opposite of what you expressed.
 There are many examples of this over the years in my story, but one of the most recent was while we were in the midst of what was described as a remodeling of our home.
-Each appliance purchased for the kitchen was done without my being present and my expressed preferences being heeded.
+Each appliance purchased for the kitchen was done without my being present and with my expressed preferences being ignored.
+On the one occasion that he took me with him to look at options for kitchen cabinets/drawers; he mocked everything I asked for until finally, the salesman looked at him and said very directly, “What is your problem?
+Why won’t you let her have anything she wants?”
+At this point he angrily replied, “Fine!” and sat down in the corner of Lowes and played on his phone while I tried to hold back the tears and look around.
 When he decided our stairwell banister needed to be replaced, he called in a company that measured and left a brochure that pictured all of their options.
 I looked through the photos and then told my husband the one style that I simply hated - and asked him to choose anything except that.
 That is the one that he chose, purchased, and had installed.
 Unless you’ve lived this kind of disregard and deliberate action, you cannot fathom how much it hurts.
 I was told that it was a perfectly acceptable choice by those who knew what he did, but no one seemed to understand how hateful the action was.
 I was once again expected to quietly accept his treatment to keep the peace.

 Did You Say Something?